kkzvlad/uaro-docs/docs/Class-Changes.md

 Ninja can now equip Magic Bible Vol. 1.
 Soul Linker can now equip Staff of Darkness.

+12 July 2024
+Bard/Dancer song icons are now displayed in the interface.
+As sonicblow06.jpg Sonic Blow & Cg arrowvulcan05.jpg Arrow Vulcan animations now reappear.
+Released fix for the Rg plagiarism03.jpg Plagiarism skill and NPC to prevent players from losing skill points.
+Pf mindbreaker04.jpg Mind Breaker skill now shows icon and updates status Cart Termination can now be selectable by level

 04 July 2024<br>
-Dragon Fire Formation no longer works under Land Protector.
+Fixed issue with Backstab skill where skills were copied and half of the skill tree was lost Dragon Fire Formation no longer works under Land Protector.

+27 June 2024
+Edited the Sightrasher skill to its correct 7x7 cell range.
+Edited Weapon Perfection levels 1-5 for better consistency.
+Client-side description updated also.
+Spear Stab no longer double attacks.
+Devotion in Battlegrounds now works without the need for a party.
+Bonus HP from Sage area skills is now removed if elemental armor is changed or removed.

 15 June 2024<br>
 Taekwon can now equip Swordman Medal of Honor.
 Redemptio cooldown reduced from 10 minutes to 3 minutes.

+08 June 2024
+Reject sword damage cannot exceed the caster's HP.
+Super Novice death count can now be reset with a special NPC located right under Prontera, prt_fild08.Soul Fixed issue where Full Buster cooldown prevented use of all consumables.
+Fixed nullified messages for Star Gladiator Miracle skill.
+Fixed bug where Super Novice Mental Strength activation caused stat loss.
+Soul Linkers can now equip Thorn Staff of Darkness.

 16 May 2024<br>
 Soul Linkers can again perform their skills.